|50|| ||/programs/Pages/practical-nursing.aspx||Health Science Programs||Yes||Michael Johnson 2||3/23/2023 10:46 AM|

 Practical Nursing Diploma

 |Practical Nursing Diploma||10/28/2016 3:09 PM||Yes||Accreditation Logo|

-The Practical Nursing Program at Saint Paul College located in Saint Paul, Minnesota is accredited by the:
+The practical nursing program at Saint Paul College – A Community and Technical College located in St. Paul, MN is accredited by the:

 Accreditation Commission for Education in Nursing (ACEN)

 3390 Peachtree Road NE, Suite 1400 Atlanta, GA 30326